 The Florida Keys

 Is it possible to imagine Florida without the year-round white sand beaches and crystal-clear waters of the Keys?
-Key West was long known for snorkeling, clubs, and pretty-colored buildings; that is, until Hurricane Irma turned the oasis into a disaster zone.
-But the Keys have long been in danger.
+Key West was long known for snorkeling, clubs, and pretty-colored buildings; that is until Hurricane Irma turned the oasis into a disaster zone.
+But the Keys have long been one of the many destinations affected by climate change.
 Sea levels around the Keys are predicted to rise 15 inches over the next 30 years, putting them at risk for constant flooding.
 In February, officials approved a $1-million-dollar plan to elevate roads and prevent sinking, but this Band-Aid solution will only last so long—especially if sea levels continue to rise.

 Droughts in the Amazon have threatened plant and animal species and made the once lush rain forest prone to forest fires.
 Just like the Swiss Alps—the Amazon is losing its “wet season” and the “dry season” lasts just under five months—putting trees and plant life at much greater risk than before.
-That’s not even considering the effects of deforestation.
+The Amazon is not only one of the many destinations affected by climate change but it’s also severely impacted by deforestation efforts led by humans.
 Put all those problems together, and the Amazon starts to look more like a savannah.